Covering coat types from wiry to smooth!

 Stripping can be done simply by hand, although you may wish to use a chalk powder or latex finger cots to help grip the hairs.
 This will remove the old hair, stimulating new hair growth.

 Bathing with dog shampoo will help to remove any grease and dirt but be careful not to bathe these type of coats too often as over washing can dry the coat out.

-Browse the full range of dog grooming and care products from delicious smelling shampoos and perfumes to brushes and pet cleaning wipes to keep your dog looking and smelling fresh.
+Browse the full range of dog grooming products and care accessories from delicious smelling shampoos and perfumes to brushes and pet cleaning wipes to keep your dog looking and smelling fresh.